 One of the advantages of NetSuite is that it is rapid and easy to get up and running in the cloud.
 There is no need for complex hardware or software installation, and NetSuite can be accessed from anywhere with an internet connection.

 On the other hand, SAP offers a more flexible deployment option with its on-premises and hybrid deployments.
-With on-premises SAP, you have the option to install and run SAP software on your premises.
+With on-premises SAP, you can install and run SAP software on your premises.

-That can be an excellent option for companies who want more control over their data and infrastructure.
+That can be an excellent option for companies that want more control over their data and infrastructure.

 A hybrid deployment mix of on-premises and cloud-based deployments can be a good option for companies that want the best of both worlds.